As a parent going through a separation or divorce, you may have many questions about your future with your children. For instance:

-At Strickland, Agner & Associates, we realize that some child custody disputes cannot be resolved without going to Family Court for a trial/hearing.
+At Strickland Agner Pittman, we realize that some child custody disputes cannot be resolved without going to Family Court for a trial/hearing.
 If you face this situation, we can present a strong case on your behalf.

 Keep in mind: If you take your child custody case to court in Wayne, Greene or Lenoir Counties – as in many other North Carolina counties – you would go through mediation before your case went before a judge.